Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

 The implication of these results is that a loss function defined in terms of a $\mathcal{Q}$-weighted $L_2$ error of an image reconstructed using FBP with ramp filter weighting $W(\omega)$, can be expressed in terms of a loss function defined on the projections, using \eqref{eq:2norm_time_dom_imp} - \eqref{eq:proj-filter}.

-For practical implementation, we derive next the discretized version of \eqref{eq:2norm_time_dom_imp} - \eqref{eq:proj-filter}.
-When $f$ has bounded spatial support and $W$ is bandlimited such that the reconstruction $\hat{f}$ is bandlimited, and $P$ uniformly spaced view angles over the interval $[0,2\pi]$ are used, \eqref{eq:2norm_filtered_f_equivalence}-\eqref{eq:proj-filter} can be replaced by their discrete analogues
+For practical implementation, we derive the discretized version of \eqref{eq:2norm_time_dom_imp} - \eqref{eq:proj-filter}.
+When $f$ has bounded support and $W$ is bandlimited such that the reconstruction $\hat{f}$ is bandlimited, and $P$ uniformly spaced view angles over $[0,2\pi]$ are used, \eqref{eq:2norm_filtered_f_equivalence}-\eqref{eq:proj-filter} can be replaced by their discrete analogues, yielding